IBM-Cloud/docs/iam/users_roles.md

 ## Infrastructure permissions
 {: #infrapermissions}

-If you have access to assign infrastructure roles, you can set the following permissions for the user:
+If you have access to assign infrastructure roles, you can set the following permissions when you invite a user:

 | Infrastructure permission | Description of actions |
 |---------------------------|------------------------|